CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Secondary analysis/Quality control of single-cell results.rst

 * log1p_total_counts: the logarithmic value of the value total_counts

-* n_cells: the count of number of cells a particular gene appears in
+* n_cells: the count of the number of cells a particular gene appears in

-Once alignment is done, the tools DropletUtils and
+Once alignment is done, the tools DropletUtils, Scater: Calculate QC metrics and SCEasy Converter are used to convert data from RNA STARsolo tsv format to Loo